AI-Based Detection of Temporal Changes in MR-Linac Images Acquired During Routine Prostate Radiotherapy: Discussion

 Several limitations should be acknowledged.
 Grad-CAM may yield broad activation patterns; fine-grained explainability methods could improve localization.
 This proof-of-concept used data from a single platform, and performance on other platforms remains to be determined.
+Our findings suggest a possible association between the detected temporal imaging changes and radiotherapy.
+However, further investigation is needed to determine whether these reflect radiation-specific biological effects.

-In conclusion, this investigation provides conclusive evidence that AI can accurately determine the temporal order of treatment scans, suggesting the feasibility of AI-based detection of in-treatment changes as a potential biomarker of treatment response or adverse effects.
-Future work will serve to evaluate the ability of the model to predict biochemical failure and the development of adverse effects with the goal of appropriately selecting patients for primary and adjuvant therapy.
+In conclusion, we show that AI can reliably detect temporal changes in prostate MR‑Linac images, and that these changes may reflect effects of radiotherapy.
+These results support the feasibility of AI‑based identification of in‑treatment imaging changes, which may serve as potential imaging biomarker of treatment response or adverse effects.
+AI‑derived imaging features may support future applications in treatment monitoring, adaptation, and personalized radiotherapy.
+Future work will evaluate whether the model can predict biochemical failure and adverse effects, with the goal of improving patient selection for primary and adjuvant therapies.